mdn/content/files/en-us/glossary/base64/index.md

 The algorithm used by `atob()` and `btoa()` is specified in [RFC 4648](https://datatracker.ietf.org/doc/html/rfc4648), section 4.

-Note that `btoa()` expects to be passed binary data, and will throw an exception if the given string contains any characters whose UTF-16 representation occupies more than one byte.
-For more details, see the documentation for [`btoa()`](/en-US/docs/Web/API/btoa).
+> **Note:** `btoa()` expects to be passed binary data, and will throw an exception if the given string contains any characters whose UTF-16 representation occupies more than one byte.

 ## Encoded size increase